University of Auckland logo

 • Students with temporary or permanent disabilities or conditions that affect their ability to sit tests under the prescribed conditions may apply for special conditions through Student Disability Services.

-• Approved students are entitled to special conditions for timed (on-campus or online) tests of 30 minutes or longer, including where appropriate support from a reader or writer.
+• Approved students are entitled to special conditions for time-limited (on-campus or online) tests, including where appropriate support from a reader or writer.

 • Students should be advised to contact Student Disability Services to discuss additional options for assistance in online tests.